nc-kage/key-layers-react/README.md

 # key-layers-react
-It's a High Order Component (HOC) for comfortable handling key events.
+It is a hook and High Order Component (HOC) for comfortable handling key events.
 If web application contains the several abstract layers such as file browsing, image preview, video preview etc. If active layer needs to handle own events and lock event handlers of the other layers, key-layers-react can help to resolve this task.

 # Getting Started
 To connect the component with the layer use HOC imported from key-layers-react